 Dr. Janina Scarlet is a Licensed Clinical Psychologist, a scientist, and a full-time geek.
 A Ukrainian-born refugee, she survived Chernobyl radiation and persecution.
 She immigrated to the United States at the age of 12 with her family and later, inspired by the X-Men, developed Superhero Therapy to help patients with anxiety, depression, and PTSD.
 Her book, “Superhero Therapy” released on December 1, 2016 in the U.K. and on August 1, 2017 in the U.S.

 Insights and interviews in the world of video games.
-Episodes post every other Saturday!
+Episodes post once a month.